D. K. Broster: Critical reception

 Literary historian Jack Adrian describes Couching at the Door as "a pure masterwork, one of the most satisfying weird collections of the century".
 The poet Patricia Beer was an admirer of Broster's novels, stating she had been fascinated by The Flight of the Heron when she read it aged thirteen.

 Media adaptations

 The Flight of the Heron was adapted for BBC Radio twice, in 1944 (starring Gordon Jackson as Ewen Cameron) and again in 1959, starring (Bryden Murdoch as Cameron).
 Murdoch also starred in radio adaptations of the book's sequels, The Gleam in the North and The Dark Mile.

 The supernatural tale "The Pestering" was also adapted for radio.
-The Flight of the Heron was serialized on TV twice: by Scottish Television in eight episodes in 1968 and by the BBC in 1976.
+The Flight of the Heron was serialized on TV twice: by Scottish Television in eight episodes in 1968, and by the BBC in 1976, which starred David Rintoul as Ewen Cameron and Tom Chadbon as Keith Windham.